syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Autofit calculation based on different TextStyle

-The datagrid provides the support to customize the autofit calculation based on the different text style.
-If you want to autofit the columns with the different text style for the header and data cell, you can override the `ColumnSizer.computeHeaderCellWidth` and `ColumnSizer.computeCellWidth` methods and assign the customized text style to those methods `textStyle` parameter.
+By default, the cell can't be autofitted based on different cell text style.
+However, the autofit calculation can be calculated based on the `ColumnSizer.computeHeaderCellWidth` and `ColumnSizer.computeCellWidth` methods.
+Hence you can override those methods and provide your customized text style to the `textStyle` parameter.

 {% tabs %}
 {% highlight Dart %}